When Countries Get Wealthier, Kids Can Lose Out On Vaccines

 But in general, once a country reaches a GNI per capita threshold over $1,580 for three years, support from Gavi tapers off.
 And despite their improved fortunes, countries don't always choose to fund childhood vaccines.

 Angola is among the middle-income countries with the lowest vaccination rates.
 Diamonds and oil have helped propel the country out of low-income status, and its president is a billionaire.
-Yet an estimated 30-40% of children there did not receive basic vaccines in 2018.
+Yet an estimated 30% to 40% of children there did not receive basic vaccines in 2018.

 The lag in vaccination rates is caused by any number of reasons.
-"There's a whole list of middle-income countries and they're not all the same," says Kampmann.
+"There's a whole list of middle-income countries, and they're not all the same," says Kampmann.

 For example, Sam Agbo, former chief of child survival and development for UNICEF Angola, says Angola's leadership does not fully fund immunization programs.
 Agbo blames a political system that he says is mired in corruption, financial mismanagement and lots of debt.
-So it's hard to increase the health-care budget.
+So it's hard to increase the health care budget.
 "Primary health care is not sexy," he says.
 "People are interested in building hospitals and specialized centers rather than investing in preventive care."

-Gavi's De Chaismartin groups Angola with other resource-rich but corruption-plagued countries like the Democratic Republic of Congo, Nigeria, Papua New Guinea and Timor Leste.
-"These are countries where the GNI is relatively high because of their oil resources, for the most part, but that doesn't translate into a stronger health system," says De Chaismartin.
+Gavi's de Chaisemartin groups Angola with other resource-rich but corruption-plagued countries like the Democratic Republic of Congo, Nigeria, Papua New Guinea and East Timor.
+"These are countries where the GNI is relatively high because of their oil resources, for the most part, but that doesn't translate into a stronger health system," says de Chaisemartin.

 Then there's the matter of cost.
 Countries that buy vaccines on the open market might pay over $100 a shot.

 Public attitudes also play a role.
-In Brazil, which is on the high end of the middle-income spectrum, a immunization program that once outperformed WHO recommendations has been declining for three years.
-Jorge Kalil Filho, an immunology professor at the University of São Paulo, says public inattention and anti-vaccine campaigns, popular on social media, are undermining progress.
+In Brazil, which is on the high end of the middle-income spectrum, an immunization program that once outperformed World Health Organization recommendations has been declining for three years.
+Jorge Kalil Filho, an immunology professor at the University of Sao Paulo, says public inattention and anti-vaccine campaigns, popular on social media, are undermining progress.

 De Chaisemartin says the global health community needs to adjust to an unprecedented global economic shift.
-"Fifteen years ago, the world was divided between poor countries, where most poor people were living, and high-income countries," says De Chaisemartin.
-"Now, you have a lot of middle-income countries with very poor and vulnerable populations."
+"Fifteen years ago, the world was divided between poor countries, where most poor people were living, and high-income countries," says de Chaisemartin.
+"Now you have a lot of middle-income countries with very poor and vulnerable populations."